wp-cli/entity-command/README.md

 ### wp site

-Creates, deletes, empties, moderates, and lists one or more sites on a multisite install.
+Creates, deletes, empties, moderates, and lists one or more sites on a multisite installation.

 ~~~
 wp site